aedobbyn/beer-data-science/compile.md

 Now that the munging is done, onto the main question: do natural clusters in beer align with style boundaries?

+***

 ### Unsupervised Clustering
-We run K-means cluster beers based on the predictors ABV, IBU, and SRM.
+We K-means cluster beers based on certain numeric predictor variables.

 **Prep**